aws-samples/genai-threat-mitigation-generator/README.md

 - Deploy stack with `cdk deploy --all`
 - export webapp environment with command `aws cloudformation describe-stacks --stack-name ThreatMitigationStack  | jq '.Stacks[0].Outputs[] | select(.OutputKey == "WebAppEnvironment") | .OutputValue | fromjson | to_entries[] | [.key,.value] | join("=")' --raw-output > webapp/.env`
 - Deploy ThreatMitigationStack again with `cdk deploy ThreatMitigationStack`
+  - If CDK deployment is generating some issues then please try to use localbuild as well:
+    - `cdk deploy ThreatMitigationStack -c webapp-enforce-local-bundling=true`
 - Place pdf documents in bucket (check output `ThreatMitigationStack.VectorStoreDocumentsBucket`)
   - These documents will be used as knowledge base so please add require documents as per your requirement and expected output can also be changed by modifying lambda prompts.
 - Try in browser using output `ThreatMitigationStack.WebAppUrl`